lun-4/jose/doc/cmd/magicwords.md

 ## Setup a magicword

- * Use the `!setmw` command, like this:
+ * Use the `j!setmw` command, like this:
   ```
-  !setmw myword1,myword2,myword3,my word 4;you said a word
+  j!setmw myword1,myword2,myword3,my word 4;you said a word
   ```
   * When anyone says a text that contains `"myword1", "myword2", "myword3"` or `"my word 4"`,
    José will respond "you said a word"